CommandPost/CommandPost-Website/docs/toolbox/shot-data.md

 ==- Can Shot Data be used with Airtable?
 Interestingly, I initially experimented Shot Data with Airtable.
 Airtable offers a superior database system compared to Notion.
 However, Notion offers greater affordability, superior embeds, note-taking features within each page, comparatively.

-If you are an Airtable user and would like to use the Shot Data files in your Airtable’s database, [get in touch with me](https://twitter.com/IAmVigneswaran) {target="_blank"}.
+If you are an Airtable user and would like to use the Shot Data files in your Airtable’s database, [get in touch with me](https://twitter.com/IAmVigneswaran) .

 ===